Principle: Foster Community, Strive to Connect

 Principle: Think Access, Model Access

-Send preparation materials to firstname.lastname@example.org to ensure access to your presentation.
+When SDS sponsors a conference, send preparation materials to firstname.lastname@example.org to ensure access to your presentation.
 Please name the file with your last name and session number for ease of organization (example SMITH_#12B): a full draft (need not be totally polished) OR a summary of your paper along with a list of proper names, terminology, and jargon.
 These materials will be tremendously valuable in ensuring that captioners and interpreters can provide access to your presentation.